bivol/cryptarsi/README.md

 To see the content of the newly created data set click on the name, type the password and type on the list button next to the search button.  list  to display the list of all the files.
 Click on a file name to open it in a new tab where you can view or download the file.

 The encrypted data you just created is easy to export and share with other Cryptarsi users.
-To do this open the data set, unlock it with the password and click on the Export Data button  file_download
+To do this open the data set, unlock it with the password and click on the Export Data button.

 The export will produce a .tar archive containing encrypted data and indexes.
 You can send the tar file through email or if it is too big, share it in the cloud.
 Send the password to the persons allowed to use the archive by a separate and secured channel: encrypted chat or email.
 An even best practice is to split the password and to send the parts through different secured channels.

-To import a Cryptarsi data set from file click on Import Data.  file_upload  Type a name for the data set, select the tar file and click the Import button.  file_upload
+To import a Cryptarsi data set from file click on Import Data.  file_upload  Type a name for the data set, select the tar file and click the Import button.

 To give it a try without creating a new data set just download this file with a demo data set and import it.
 Select the newly imported data set from the list.
 The password for the demo data set is simply: test.